pocl/pocl/doc/sphinx/source/remote.rst

   information cannot be retrieved from OpenCL API runtime calls.
 * there are some hardcoded limits (max devices per server) - this is WIP

-Known bugs/issues in OpenCL implementations
+Known Bugs/Issues in OpenCL Implementations
 --------------------------------------------

 * Nvidia's OpenCL implementation has a bug where clCreateKernelsInProgram()